I’m going to start off with a couple of my favorite quotes from Albert Einstein.

 - I love to travel, but I usually don’t speak the language.
 Which can be a little scary.
 Before you go, try surface languages to learn the basics.

-- At Makezine.com, learn how to do that unusual project like: How to build your own remote controlled lawnmower.
+- At Makezine.com, learn how to do that unusual project like How to build your own remote-controlled lawnmower.
 I need one of those, so If anyone is willing to give it a go, let me know!

 - Here is a list to improve your public speaking: Public Speaking Project, Public Speaking Tips, and Six Minutes – your guide to be a confident and effective public speaker.

 - How about giving up a few minutes of your day to be happy?
 Gretchen Rubin is the bestselling author of The Happiness Project.
-Free weekly Happier Podcasts on ITunes.
+Free weekly Happier Podcasts on iTunes.

-So take the time learn something new every day.
+So take the time to learn something new every day.
 It will keep you feeling young, excited and challenged.
 What would you add to the list?
 Please share your favorite place to learn in the comments below.
 I look forward to hearing from you!